Interval Estimation for Binomial Proportions Under Differential Privacy: Background

-With R\`enyi DP, we can use a Gaussian distribution to add noise to $f(D)$ \citep{DBLP:journals/corr/Mironov17}.
-This mechanism can offer advantages for accuracy, as the Gaussian distribution has a lower chance of generating large values of noise (compared to the Laplace distribution) due to its tail behavior.
-We also can satisfy R\'enyi DP by adding noise from a discretized version of the Gaussian distribution that has support over the integers \citep{Canonne_2022}.
+One way to satisfy R\'enyi DP is to add noise to $f(D)$ using a Gaussian distribution \citep{DBLP:journals/corr/Mironov17}.
+We note that adding noise from a Gaussian distribution also can satisfy what is known as $(\epsilon, \delta)$-DP; we consider only R\'enyi DP here.
+The Gaussian mechanism can offer advantages for accuracy over the Laplace, as the Gaussian distribution has a lower chance of generating large values of noise (compared to the Laplace distribution) due to its tail behavior.
+We also can add noise from a discretized version of the Gaussian distribution that has support over the integers \citep{Canonne_2022}.
 The probability mass function of this distribution is

 When releasing a noisy version of the sample proportion, the discrete Gaussian mechanism is given by